bchao1/shading/final_writeup.md

 1. The **wrapping** algorithm is used to model the ligth scattering behavior around edges and light borders (where L * N approaches 0).
 2. The **screen-space SSS** is used to model arbitrary scattering beneath the surfaces.
 3. The **translucency approximation** is used to model light travelling from the back of the object to the front.

-Finally, a stand-alone method to approximate subsurface scattering using spherical Gaussians is introduced.

 ### Wrapping
 The most basic approximation of subsufrace scattering.